vistadataproject/vistadataproject.github.io/va-records-retention-2017.md

 (b)   Hardcopy version of information scanned onto optical disk or other magnetic media.

 Temporary; destroy after verification of accurate scan onto optical disk or other magnetic media.
 (N1-15-02-3, Item 1b)

 (2)   Interim Electronic Source Information.
 Electronic version of source information obtained from other electronic databases, optical disk, or other magnetic media not considered as part of the consolidated patient medical record.
 May include information generated electronically by medical equipment.

 Temporary; destroy/delete after migration of information to another electronic medium.
 Destruction of interim version of information is not to occur until it has been determined that the migrated information represents an exact duplicate of the previous version of the migrated information.
-(N1-
-15-02-3, Item 2)
+(N1-15-02-3, Item 2)

-b.
+## b.
 Electronic Final Version of Health Record.
 Final, consolidated, electronic version of a Patient Medical Record.
 Includes information migrated from interim electronic information systems, electronic medical equipment, or information entered directly into the patient medical record information system.
 May be stored on optical disks or other magnetic media.

-Temporary; destroy/delete 75 years after the last episode of patient care.
+__Retain 75 years after the last episode of patient care__.
 (N1-15-02-3, Item 3)

 c.
 Output.